Showing posts with label Port everglades. Show all posts

 At $6.50 each they would remain unsold on land.

 On-board guest services, formerly known as the Concierge, has always been a fine line between accommodating customer complaints and deflecting those who try to manipulate the service.
 The staff is trained to maintain the corporate profile as well as the corporate bottom line.
 But lately, I find they are more of an extension of the corporation's marketing arm.
-Pullman's famous bedbug letter has become the backbone of desk responses, although they do their best to fulfill most requests, including some really bizarre ones.
+Pullman's famous bedbug letter seems to have become the backbone of desk responses, although they do their best to fulfill most requests, including some really bizarre ones.

 When we sailed earlier this year on the Island Princess, my travel agent mentioned Princess Cruises offered military rewards for veterans, all I had to do was present my DD-214–every veteran has one–and my customer profile was updated within a day without question.
-The customer service on the Island Princess also helped us resolve an issue that involved a hotel, a shuttle bus driver, and a handful of port people with an issue we assumed to be a lost cause.
+The customer service on that Island Princess also helped us resolve an issue that involved a hotel, a shuttle bus driver, and a handful of port people with an issue we assumed to be a lost cause.
 We had an overlooked tablet returned to us from a hotel after two days of effort, excellent service!
 I can't say as much about Celebrity.
 After an unpleasant encounter with one of the staff at the desk, I was brusquely informed they had nothing to do updating my customer profile.
 According to the service desk, that was my travel agent's job.
 Next!

 How about our first breakfast in the main dinner room where my wife's omelet was simply a fast-food pre-mix.
 We were quietly informed by the wait staff to next time ask for "fresh eggs."
 Not as bad as the horrible experience we suffered several years ago on NCL that extinguished our desire to ever cruise with them again, but if Celebrity isn't careful, they will get the same reputation for bland, barely edible food.
 Forcing the average cruiser to pay extra money for the specialty restaurants just for palatable food is not a good business plan.
-We sailed four cruises on NCL in the past, but their loss of value, mainly, but not exclusively, in the dining room, has removed them from our choice of cruise lines.
+We sailed four cruises on NCL in the past, but their loss of value, mainly in the dining room, has removed them from our choice of cruise lines.

-The industry has stripped down the costs so tightly the on-board jobs are no longer appealing the Europeans who dominated the food services before the COVID pandemic.
-While the reduced incentives for crews is still attractive for some southeastern Asian nationalities, the majority of staff are younger, most having less than three years experience as the pandemic forced many career staff and crew into retirement or other off-ship careers.
 The industry is squeezing the hired help as hard as it squeezes its customers.
 I couldn’t help but look up Royal Caribbean’s SEC filings just to get a handle on today’s cruising business.
 So if you’re interested, in 2023, the CEO of RCCL - RCCL is the parent company of Celebrity Cruises - earned $17,216,276 as opposed to the average RCCL employee who earned $18,073 for a CEO Ratio of 953:1.
 The S&P 500 average is 268 to 1.
 Makes that bottle of water mean so much more, doesn’t it?

 The first show we catch on the Eclipse is one I recommend for just about anyone, the Rebels, and here I contradict myself.
 They brought their own music, but seeing the complexity of the show I know why.
 Don't be fooled by the hard rock attire and show-like posturing–the act is an homage to Rock and Roll–the opening number is the overture from Phantom of the Opera.
 Outstanding performance.